porudev/porudev/README.md

 ### About me:
 - Not single
 - poru is a pen name
-- Computer science student
-- 18, interested in python (specificly discord bot developing)
+- Interested in python, java (specificly discord bot developing)
 - Currently learning javascript

 ### Contact: